PhilanthropiCat/PiCa-Docs/docs/Nodes.md

 ## SinNode

 The SinNode node is used to evaluate the sine of a node's value.
-This node takes two other nodes as parameters.
+This node takes one node as parameter.

 The attributes of the node are: